 Now flip the binding over and slipstitch to the lining.
 This tidies it up and hides the raw edges.

 Next comes the fun part where your bag begins to take shape.
 Lay the bag main side down.
 At a line about 5" from the bottom, fold the fabric up.
 This bottom section will be the bag and the top section will be the front flap.

 Fold the front flap down just to check that it comes down as far as you want it to.

 Adjust if necessary by moving where you have folded to make the front flap bigger or smaller.

 The next step is to bind the rest of the bag.
-Turn the bag over from the photo above.
-Starting at either of the bottom corners, lay the black strip of binding around the top 3 edges of the bag, fold towards the middle, raw edges together.
+Starting at either of the bottom corners, lay the strip of binding around the top three edges of the bag, fold towards the middle, raw edges together.

-Leave about 12mm (1/2") extra at each end so that you can finish the ends neatly.
+Leave about 1/2" extra at each end so that you can finish the ends neatly.

 Begin to sew from the left hand corner, as that way you will have the bulk of the bag to your left on the machine.
-The first part of the seam is quite bulky as you have 2 layers of bag and I find it better to use a 12mm seam so that you can be sure that all layers are caught in the stitching.
+The first part of the seam is quite bulky as you have two layers of bag and I find it better to use a 1/2" seam so that you can be sure that all layers are caught in the stitching.

 Well done.
 You have just completed a lovely designer clutch bag that would complement any outfit.